sharedstreets/tracejson/README.md

 # TraceJSON

-TraceJSON is a GeoJSON extension for expressing GPS path data.
+TraceJSON is a [GeoJSON](https://geojson.org) extension for expressing GPS path data.
 It is designed for simplicity and compatibility with existing geo tools.

 ## Format

 TraceJSON is a valid GeoJSON Feature with a LineString geometry.
-An optional `timestamps` property is added containing an array of UTC epoch millisecond timestamps.
+An optional `timestamps` property is added containing an array of [UTC epoch millisecond timestamps](https://currentmillis.com).
 If a `timestamps` property is included with a feature, it must have the same number of elements as there are positions in the `coordinates` array for the LineString geometry.

+## Collections

+GPS data is often used in bulk.
+Collections of TraceJSON may be expressed as GeoJSON FeatureCollections or as [GeoJSONSeq](https://gdal.org/drivers/vector/geojsonseq.html) line delimited features.
+Line delimited features are highly encouraged for simplified parsing of streams of data.

 ## Example